Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: DISCUSSION AND CONCLUSION

-Our new constraint on the SFCR contribution to the EGRB, has multiple implications.
-For instance, a concern was raised that SFCRs could potentially produce important quantities of lithium isotopes which would increase the severity of the lithium problem \cite{PF07,SI02}.
-Since we have shown that SFCR contribution to the EGRB can be important, corresponding lithium production \cite{FP05} could also be relevant.
-Similarly, neutrino fluxes accompanying this cosmic-ray population could also make an important contribution to the neutrino background arising from other sources like dark matter annihilations \cite{CB98,MB12}.
+Even though our new constraints on the SFCR contribution to the EGRB are quite model-dependent and represent limits, the results indicate that there is still possible importance of this gamma-ray component which could have multiple implications.
+For instance, a concern was raised that SFCRs could potentially produce important quantities of lithium isotopes which would increase the severity of the lithium problem \citep{PF07,SI02}.
+Since we have shown that the SFCR contribution to the EGRB can be important, corresponding lithium production \citep{FP05} could also be relevant.
+Similarly, neutrino fluxes accompanying this cosmic-ray population could also make an important contribution to the neutrino background arising from other sources like dark matter annihilations \citep{CB98,MB12}.
+Therefore, it is not only important to detect or build a careful model of accretion shock cluster emission, but to also let the sources evolve within a carefully treated environment, because this can greatly affect the resulting gamma-ray emission.

 \acknowledgments